Command & Conquer Remastered Collection

 Command & Conquer: Remastered Collection is a compilation of real-time strategy video games developed by Petroglyph Games and published by Electronic Arts.
 It is a remaster of the first two titles in the video game series Command & Conquer with rebuilt graphics, sound improvements and bonus materials.
 It was released on June 5, 2020, for Origin and Steam.
 A physical edition intended for collectors was released by Limited Run Games.

 The compilation includes remasters of the first two Command & Conquer games originally developed by Westwood Studios, Command & Conquer (1995) and Red Alert (1996), along with their expansion packs and content that had been exclusive to console ports.
 It features 4K graphics, remastered music, upscaled full motion video cinematic footage, enhanced sidebar UI, modern online features, and an unlockable gallery of unused and "making of" content.

-The source code for the original Command & Conquer and Red Alert was released on June 2 (three days before the game's release).
+The source code for the remastered versions of Command & Conquer and Red Alert was released on June 2 (three days before the game's release).
 This code, which was used to create the remastered games' back-end game engine, allows people to create game mods that can be played through the games' built-in mod loading system.
+The source for the original game was released five years later.